sikopet/blog/posts/linux-big-picture.md

                            +-> copy of shell ---> exec(ls) ---> ls

 * `exec` is actually an entire family of syscalls for similar tasks
-* *psesudodevice* looks like a devices but it's another kernel feature (implemented purely in software) - ex. `/dev/random`
+* *psesudodevice* looks like a device but it's another kernel feature (implemented purely in software) - ex. `/dev/random`

 Userspace and users